How does the College make decisions regarding program cancellations?

-We currently expect Spring 2021 programs to run.
+We currently expect many fall 2021 programs to run.
 However, the situation is constantly evolving and this could change.
 Students are advised to pay close attention to the websites of affiliate programs, as many are making modifications to their offerings in order to account for the unpredictable nature of the current crisis.

 What steps can a student abroad take to stay well?